nicolas-graves/rofi-switch-browser-tabs/README.md

 - jq

 #### Installation
-1. Copy `chrome-switch-tabs` (the file, not the folder) to a location which is in your path
+1. Copy `switch-browser-tabs` to a location which is in your path
-2. Run `google-chrome/chromium --remote-debugging-port=9222`
+2. Run your browser with the option `--remote-debugging-port=9222`
-3. Invoke rofi with `rofi -modi 'chrome:chrome-switch-tabs' -show chrome`
+3. Invoke rofi with `rofi -modi 'switch-tabs:switch-browser-tabs' -show switch-tabs`

 [rofi]: https://github.com/davatorium/rofi